tannhuber/oh-my-zsh-budspencer/README.md

 Budspencer and Terencehill themes for the oh-my-zsh prompt

 # Obsolete
 I switched to [prezto][3].
-You can find a new budspencer, terencehill and dangerous theme there in branch "everything".
+You can find an advanced budspencer, terencehill and dangerous theme there.

 # Why?
 Emacs mode is frustrating in a shell for vi users.
 The different vi-modes can be